caracolina

 “So Big” was another sojourn into farming life, but this time with none of the nostalgia.
 After the death of her beloved father in 1888, Selina Peake, an educated but poor 19-year-old woman from the Chicago area, is an orphan with no prospects.
 To make ends meet she takes the school teacher position in High Prairie, a farming town mostly populated by Dutch settlers.
 Selina stays with the Pool family and quickly finds out how harsh life on the farm is, not because she is lacking food, but because people around her are distant and rather cold.
 They don’t appreciate her sophistication and sense of beauty.
 The only person she finds a connection with is Roelf Pool, the Pool’s 12-year-old son who had to quit school to work the farm full-time.
 Selina encourages him to read her novels and pursue his wood carving hobby.

 Eventually, Selina marries the widower Pervus de Jong and they have a son Dirk (“So Big” is Dirk’s nick name).
 Life on the farm with Pervus is a source of seemingly never ending toil.
 Although she has read about new methods that could improve the farm’s yield, Pervus refuses to try any of Selina’s suggestions.
 He gets sick and dies and leaves her and 4-year-old Dirk behind.
 Because Selina is a woman she can’t manage things such as selling the harvest.
-Men will not accept her as business partner, so things are starting to look even more grim.
+Men will not accept her as a business partner, so things are starting to look even more grim.
 By sheer coincidence Selina then runs into a friend from her youth who is well off.
 The friend’s father can see Selina’s determination and likes her ideals.
 He helps her out with a loan and that get things rolling.
-Fast forward in time and Selina’s is becoming quite successful so that Dirk can go to good schools and study architecture – and he hangs out with shallow high society friends.
+Fast forward in time and Selina is becoming quite successful so that Dirk can go to good schools and study architecture – and he hangs out with shallow high society friends.
 After working as an architect for a while Dirk changes tracks and against his mother’s will becomes a stock broker because he can make more money that way.
 In the end this decision leaves him disappointed, when he realizes that in spite of all the wealth, his life is dull and meaningless.

 What I liked: